 Minimizes Pressure Ulcers

-This statistic is an indication of the percent of long-term patients who are suffering from new or worsened pressure ulcers.
-We find that pressure ulcers are a reliable measure of nursing care quality.
+This statistic is an indication of the percentage of long-term patients who are suffering from new or worsened pressure ulcers.
+We've found that pressure ulcers are an barometer of quality of care.

 Minimizes Serious Falls